YAC 3.12.0

 This method supports source fields that are defined on cells.

 For each source cell this method searches for the nearest target cell.
-If set, it will discard all target cells that are further away then the user provided maximum search distance.
-The source cell data is then distributed to all non-masked targets that are within the user provided spread distance around the initially found target cell.
+If set, it will discard all target cells that are further away then the user-provided maximum search distance.
+The source cell data is then distributed to all non-masked targets that are within the user-provided spread distance around the initially found target cell.
 If multiple source cells contribute to a target cell, their contributions are summed up.
 Target cells not associated with any source cell will not get any value.

 The user can choose between multiple options how the data from one source cell is distributed among the associated target cells.